 Charles is the author of 4 books and some 80 medical publications, most of which concern cardiovascular disease.
 He is a member of the American College of Surgeons, The Society of Thoracic Surgeons, and the American Osler Society at which annual meetings he has presented medical history papers.
 He is also a member of the Cosmos Club in Washington, DC.

-Dr. Roberts is married to Lydia Warren Roberts and has 4 children, 2 daughters and 2 sons, who live in Dallas, New York, and Charleston.
+Dr. Roberts has 4 children, 2 daughters and 2 sons, who live in Dallas, New York, and Charleston.
 He has a love of books with an interest in Southern and British history and literature.